PMiranda98/NextChapter/README.md

 # Microservices solution - "NextChapter"

 A .NET and React/Next.js based solution implementing a website for selling used books using a services-based architecture.
-Despite its size, this app demonstrates my ability to integrate different tools and present an easily scalable solution.
+This app demonstrates my ability to integrate different tools and present an easily scalable solution.

 ## About this repository